-Sometimes it can be hard to keep on top of all the various incentives that we’ve been seeing credit card issuers publish, and I’ve just been reminded of a limited-time Amex Platinum benefit that I’d completely forgotten about.
+Sometimes it can be hard to keep on top of all the various incentives that we’ve been seeing credit card issuers publish, and I’ve just been reminded of a limited-time benefit offered by the Platinum Card® from American Express that I’d completely forgotten about.
 It’s a little embarrassing that I had forgotten about it, but I thought I’d confess and share the details just in case anyone else has been as absent-minded as me.

-The Platinum Card from American Express may be one of the more expensive credit cards around (it comes with a $550 annual fee – rates & fees), but it’s also a card that has been working very hard to give cardholders value for money while a lot of its key benefits (most of which are travel-related) remain hard to use.
+The Amex Platinum Card may be one of the more expensive credit cards around (it comes with a $695 annual fee – rates & fees), but it’s also a card that has been working very hard to give cardholders value for money while a lot of its key benefits (most of which are travel-related) remain hard to use.